-This corner shop is a not for profit, changing space, in Leith, Edinburgh.
-It hosts mostly local artists, makers and gardeners with an eye to the wider world.
-Events/residencies/shop pop-ups are in occupation throughout 2023.
+A not for profit, changing space in Leith, Edinburgh.
+The shop hosts local artists, makers and gardeners with an eye to the wider world.
+Exhibitions/events/residencies/shop pop-ups are in occupation all year but look out for opening times as they vary with each show/event.

 Receive emails from Mote 102